 Disclaimer: I do not own Doctor Who and gain nothing from the creation of this story

-The Doctor blinked in surprise and tilted his head as a child ran past them with a small toy spaceship.
-The only thing was that the ship was made up of hundreds of tiny plastic building blocks.
-Rose caught his stare and blinked, "It's just legos Doctor."
-Looking back to her the Doctor grinned before pulling on his glasses and walking over to watch a pair of little boys playing with their lego ships.
+Looking back to her the Doctor grinned before pulling on his glasses and walking over to watch the group of little boys playing with their lego ships.
 Rose watched him with a smirk as he leaned over to watch carefully as one of the boys tried to fix his ship.
 Seeing that the boy wasn't having any luck, the Doctor knelt down, pulled on his glasses and started snapping the pieces into place.

 Rose's laugh made him look up in surprise at the doorway.
 She was leaning against the doorframe in her dressing gown with a grin on her face.
 Holding back another laugh, she raised her eyebrow and looked at the Doctor.
 He was sitting in a vast sea of legos on the floor of their children's playroom.
-The doctor blinked up at her with surprise and Rose stood up and crossed her arms, "You are aware that Alex and Abby went to sleep an hour ago."
-He looked down at the legos in his hands and looked around the room in confusion.
-Turning back to Rose, he grinned and snapped another piece into place,
+The Doctor blinked up at her with surprise and Rose stood up and crossed her arms.

 "I love these things."